-With the end of Windows 7 support, many PC users are faced with purchasing a new computer.
+With the end of Windows 7 support and the increased tech requirements of Windows 11, many PC users are faced with purchasing a new computer.
 But do you really need a computer?

 If all you use your computer for is surfing the Internet and checking email, you may be able to get by with either a tablet or a smartphone.
 Many people do rely on a smartphone for everything, though some people find the screen a little small for comfortable browsing and viewing of videos.